WeiliWw/VirHostMatcher-Net/README.md

 ```

 #### Predict hosts of viral contigs
-(Including 418 contigs, host prediction for this test set may take about one hour.)
 ```
 mkdir output2
-python VirHostMatcher-Net.py -q ./test/mVCs --short-contig -o output2 -n 3 -t 8 -l genome_list/hmp359.txt
+python VirHostMatcher-Net.py -q ./test/mVCs --short-contig -o output2 -n 3 -t 8 -l genome_list/marine_host_list.txt
 ```

 In both modes, VirHostMatcher-Net outputs a prediction file for each query virus to the specified directory.
 A prediction file is in .csv format where each row represents one candidate host with detailed taxanomic information, a prediction score, values (*_val) and percentiles (*_pct) of each feature.
 The feature percentile of a virus-host pair is defined as the percentile of this feature score among all scores between that virus and all the candidate hosts.
 A very high percentile (i.e. >95%) suggests significance of the feature on contributing to the prediction.
 In the output, the percentile of SV<sub>-</sub>, with a negative coefficient, is reversed to keep consistent with other feature percentiles.
 Tables of feature values are stored in a subdirectory `feature_values` under the output directory.

-Users can use a subset of candidate hosts for prediction by the option `-l` to specify the NCBI genome names.
-Two example lists of 3529 marine hosts and 359 HMP hosts can be found in the directory `genome_list`.
-The current entire host database can be found in the table `data_info/hostData.csv`.
+Users can use a subset of candidate hosts for prediction by the option `-l` to specify a list of NCBI genome names.
+Two example lists of 4034 marine hosts and 9097 human-associated hosts can be found in the directory `genome_list`.

-Other related information about the training data and benchmark test data can also be found in the directory `data_info`.

 ### Bug reports
 Please open a Github issue or contact Weili Wang weiliw@usc.edu